warild/warild.github.io/README.md

 # warild.github.io
-On building single page applications and React
+On building applications with React